-You should not use mild steel thermal storage tanks, as an open vented system is susceptible to introducing air into the heating water, and cause corrosion and damage to the mild steel vessels – thus you should use glass lined vessels or stainless steel vessels products
+You should not use mild steel thermal storage tanks, as an open vented system is susceptible to introducing air into the heating water, and cause corrosion and damage to the mild steel buffer vessels – thus you should use glass lined buffer vessels or stainless steel buffer vessels.

 Buffer tanks product construction

-We can manufacture these buffer vessels in various materials – mild steel , glass lined mild steel or stainless steel dependant on your requirements and capacities.
-All vessels can be fitted with an immersion heater or heaters as backup or supplementary energy sources to the range of vessels we offer.
+We can manufacture these buffer vessels in various materials – mild steel , glass lined mild steel or stainless steel buffer vessels dependant on your requirements and capacities.
+All vessels can be fitted with an immersion heater or heaters as backup or supplementary energy sources to the range of thermal storage buffer vessels we offer.

 Boiler buffer vessel – heating

-Because a biomass boiler fired by pellet, log or wood chip – will take longer to heat up than a gas boiler, a buffer vessel with a stored water temperature of 70 to 80 degrees C is installed to give instant heat.
-Boilers, biomass boiler in particular benefit from running longer and achieve maximum efficiency while heating the vessel, whilst staying off for longer between heat cycles.
+Because a biomass boiler fired by pellet, log or wood chip – will take longer to heat up than a gas boiler, a buffer vessel with a stored water temperature of 70 to 80 degrees C is installed to give instant heat at peak demand.
+Boilers, a biomass boiler in particular benefits from running longer and achieve maximum efficiency while heating the buffer vessel, whilst staying off for longer between heat cycles.